***************************************************************************************************** COMPILED AND EDITED BY GEOFF

 I am down to wanting 67 loco's out of the 13,426 listed.

 seen a photo of 90391, I think in Scenes from the past 29

-out that an entry on the North Wales Coast Steam page showing A3 no. 60103
+out that an entry on the North Wales Coast Steam page showing A3

 Many thanks Ian for the

 us to publish the extensive log he has drawn up from his spotting

 many local entries, on the 6G website.

 series is now published showing this data which will, I'm sure,

 Thank heaven some